BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

     - Psychic
     - Shadow Ball

 Thanks to the assistance of Cain, this one shouldn't be too tough.
 You'll have to be careful of Minior setting up.
-Otherwise his Pokemon are generally fast and strong but frail, so if you have good type advantages and basic doubles strategies you can certainly do it.
+Otherwise his Pokémon are generally fast and strong but frail, so if you have good type advantages and basic doubles strategies you can certainly do it.

 ## Underground Railnet East